Matt-and-Gib/gleemail/CONTRIBUTING.md

 Know that we'll thoroughly review your pull request before merging it, and may have suggestions or questions before anything is approved.

-If you're wondering where to get started, please review any currently open issues, browse [our project board](https://github.com/orgs/Matt-and-Gib/projects/1), or get in touch with us here on GitHub!
+If you're wondering where to get started, please check any currently open issues, browse [our project board](https://github.com/orgs/Matt-and-Gib/projects/1), or get in touch with us here on GitHub!

-Thanks!
+Thanks, _glEEpal!_